 The Human Resources Department is responsible for the administration of this policy.
 Any questions regarding this policy or questions about religious accommodations that are not addressed in this policy should be directed to the Human Resources Department.

-City of Tupelo Employee Handbook Policy# 110
+City of Tupelo Employee Handbook Policy# 111

 Section 1 Employment Effective Date: 1/1/19

-Error!
-Not a valid result for table.
-Supersedes:
+111 Religious Accommodation Supersedes: